dylandreimerink/gobpfld/cmd/examples/Example.md

 This program attaches to the `execve` syscall which is called any time a program is executed on linux.
 The program simply counts the occurrences, more advanced programs can inspect the passed arguments.

+## uprobe_bash_stats

+This program attaches to `/bin/bash` and is called any time the function at offset `0x030360`(main) is called.
+The offset is hardcoded in this example and may not work out of the box because the bash binary isn't exactly the same.
+The proper way to use such a program would be to get the symbols from the ELF file at runtime and extract the offset that way.
+This does require the program to expose debug symbols if you want to attach to anything other than the entry point.

+The program simply counts the occurrences, more advanced programs can inspect the passed arguments.

 ## per_cpu_map

 This eBPF program attaches to the loopback interface of the host and counts the amount of packets received per CPU, it stores this information in a `BPF_MAP_TYPE_PERCPU_ARRAY` map.
 This example demonstrates how to read from and write to a per CPU map type with the `gopbfld.BPFGenericMap`.